mth-1012/comp472_project/README.md

 # AI Face Mask Detection

-Part of the COMP 472 course at Concordia University
+A project for the COMP 472 course at Concordia University

 | Member | GitHub |
 |----------|--------------------|